genestack/user-tutorials/user-guide/source/guide/pipelines.rst

           masking cannot be absolutely perfect).
 Moreover, it can lead to the increase in number of falsely mapped reads.

-          SOFT-MASKED
+- SOFT-MASKED
   In soft-masked reference genomes, repeats and low complexity regions are also detected but in this case they are masked by converting to a lowercase variants of the base (e.g. acgt).

-          When should you use a soft-masked genome?
+.. note:: **When should you use a soft-masked genome?**

           The soft-masked sequence does contain repeats indicated by lowercase letters, so the use of soft-masked reference could improve the quality